basvandervlies/cf_surfsara_lib/README.md

 # SURF CFEngine Library (SCL) for configuring services with json/mustache

 In the distribute the SCL is included and services that are build with the SCL building blocks.
-Most SCL building block  can be defined or overriden with the json data.
+SCL building blocks are json defined and can be overriden with the `def.json` data.
-The SCL building block are, eg:
+The SCL building blocks are, eg:
  * easy generation of configuration files with mustache and json data (merging strategies)
- * Package installation
+ * package installation
  * tarball installation
  * copy directories
  * copy files
  * inventory framework.
-Which inventory programs must be run.
+Which inventory programs must be run, default any class
  * services framework.
-Which services must be included and run.
+Which services must be included and run, defauly any class
  * inline documentation

 The goal is to setup a library were we can easilly install/configure/maintain services.
-There are many services included and these are allused at SURF for our HPC clusters and Office Automation.
+There are many services included and these are used at SURF for our HPC clusters and Office Automation.
 We hope that this is also useful for others and that will grow as the standard repo for cfengine services.
-In Ansible they call it playbooks and in Salt terms formula.
+In Ansible they call it playbooks and in Salt terms formulas.

 ## mustache/json rules